-This Fund holds assets across the range of investment options bonds, shares, cash, property and alternatives.
-Among other characteristics, the Fund aims to promote environmental and social characteristics including enhanced exposure to more sustainable companies and a better alignment to the low carbon transition economy.
-It features several risk management strategies.
-This is a medium to high risk fund, which aims to have a relatively high exposure to high risk assets such as shares and property.
+This Fund is a mix of assets such as shares and property.
+It features several risk management strategies including those with a focus on sustainability.
+It may invest in cash from time to time.
+This is a high risk fund, which aims to have a high allocation to high risk assets such as shares and property.
 The fund manager monitors and rebalances the Fund regularly and may change the mix over time.
+The Fund also aims to promote Environmental, Social and Governance characteristics including enhanced exposure to companies with better ESG characteristics and a better alignment to the low carbon transition economy.